Implementing Hosted Pages

 Note

 You can configure BlueSnap Checkout to open within an iframe, an HTML element that embeds an HTML page within an HTML page.
-Embedding an iframe means that you do not have to redirect your shopper during checkout.
+Embedding an iframe means that you do not have to redirect your shopper to a different URL during checkout.

-To add the BlueSnap Checkout iframe, add the following <div> element to your page:
+To embed the BlueSnap Checkout iframe, add the following <div> element to your page:

 <div data-bluesnap="iframe-container"></div>